virtualritz/glyphana/README.md

 This was hacked over the course of a few free hours here and there.

-It currently is limited to most of functionality I personally miss from Character Viewer.
+It currently is limited to most of the functionality I personally miss from Character Viewer.
 I.e. it is far from feature parity with this tool.

-It also lacks the abilit of Windows Character Map to compose strings which is a feature I miss from Character Viewer and plan to add.
+It also lacks the abilit of Windows Character Map to compose strings.
+A feature I miss from Character Viewer and plan to add.

 ## Installation & Updates